-This assumption is basically the instrument validity assumption of traditional econometric studies.
-We require the instrument to be independent of potential outcomes and of potential policy choices given controls.
-Naturally, one expects the instrumental variable to have predictive power for the policy variable r.
-However, the assumption states that fluctuations in the instrument are not determined by the potential policy choices that are likely to be made and denoted r(z).
 This is one of the features of the potential outcomes notation that is perhaps less common in traditional time series studies.
 Similarly, the independence of z is with respect to the potential macroeconomic outcomes one could observe given the policy choice r(z), which in turn potentially depends on the value of z.
 Again, the assumption does not mean that z and y are independent of one another.
 As explained in Imbens (2014), there are several ways in which this assumption can be stated.
 For our purposes and under the assumption of linearity, we could relax this assumption and invoke instead conditional mean assumptions.
 However, we think it is preferable to maintain the more general statement of the assumption for now.
 Next, we state the exclusion restriction.

-Assumption 3 (Exclusion restriction).
+Assumption 2 (Exclusion restriction).

-$$y(r,z,x^,s) = y(r,z',x^,s)$$ for all z,z' ; given x^ and r , and state s .
-(7)
+$$y(r, z, x^, s) = y(r, z', x^, s)$$ for all z, z' ; given x^ and r , and state s .
+(5)

 This assumption indicates that any effects of the instrument on the outcome come directly through the policy variable.
 Since these may be different depending on the state and on the conditioning history up to the point of intervention, we are careful in specifying each element.
+Later on we provide bounds for our instrumental variable estimates should this assumption fail by using the auxiliary subpopulation of floats to provide estimates based on data.

 The next assumption that we state is essentially the usual relevance assumption in instrumental variables analysis, augmented to account for potential differences given the state s.

-Assumption 4 (Relevance).
+Assumption 3 (Relevance).

-$$z \not\perp r \mid x^, s.$$ (8)
+$$z \not\perp r \mid x^, s. \tag{6}$$

+This assumption simply states that the instrument is correlated with the endogenous policy variable.
 The final assumption we make is that of monotonicity.

-Assumption 5 (Monotonicity).
+Assumption 4 (Monotonicity).

 If

 $$z > z'$$

-then $E[r \mid z, x^, s] \ge E[r \mid z', x^, s]$ for all x^, s .
-(9)
+then $E[r | z, x^, s] \ge E[r | z', x^, s]$ for all x^, s .
+(7)